validoll/token_views_filter/README.md

 ### Schema definition

-To use token views filter you should redefine original views filter schema in your module in file `config/schema/{module_name}.schema.yml`
+To use token views filter you should redefine original views filter schema in your module in file `config / schema / {module_name} . schema . yml`

 For example:

 ```
-views.filter.string:
+views . filter . string:
   type: views_filter
   label: 'String'
   mapping: